Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 | `ipconfig0`                   | `str`  |                      | The first IP address to assign to the guest.
 Format: `[gw=<GatewayIPv4>] [,gw6=<GatewayIPv6>] [,ip=<IPv4Format/CIDR>] [,ip6=<IPv6Format/CIDR>]`.                                                                                                                                                                            |
 | `ipconfig1` to `ipconfig15`   | `str`  |                      | The second IP address to assign to the guest.
 Same format as `ipconfig0`.                                                                                                                                                                                                                                                   |
 | `automatic_reboot`            | `bool` | `true`               | Automatically reboot the VM when parameter changes require this.
 If disabled the provider will emit a warning when the VM needs to be rebooted.                                                                                                                                                                             |

-Note: Proxmox supports ipconfigN arbitrary numbers of interfaces, but at the moment this Terraform provider has support for 0-5 addresses only.
-If there is interest, this could be refactored to support any number of interfaces.

 ### VGA Block